Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/InlineDocumentationGuidelines.md

 - Always document complex pieces of logic by briefly explaining what the code does and why.
 - Always document unusual solutions, hacks or workarounds and explain why they are necessary.
 - It’s advised to document interfaces, best with usage samples.
+- Never use comments for mental notes (like "TODO").
+Such notes should go into more appropriate places like an issue tracker, some common documentation or something else.
 - Documentation should be as close to what it documents as possible to avoid going out of date.
 - It's good to document what the aim of a type (mostly class or interface) is.
 This is to be able to quickly understand what a type does without having to understand its code.